pyghassen/just-do-it-cli/README.md

 ## Usage

-First you need to create a board and then create some tasks inside that board, you can get more help when you type the following command to get you started:
+First you need to create a board and then create some tasks inside that board, you can get more help when you type the following command to get you start with help message:

     justdoit --help